Posted on Monday 16th January, 2023

 This course is for MSA coaches who are currently accredited and whose accreditation is due to expire or has expired no more than 6 months ago.
 If your accreditation expired more than 6 months ago, please select the Register in the Club Coach Accreditation Course + tab above, and follow the steps for the Recognition of Current Competency (RCC) entry pathway.
 As a MSA Accredited Club Coach it is recommended that you undertake continuous improvement activities to enable your re-accreditation.

-To apply for re-accreditation you will need to provide evidence of continuous improvement activity in the previous 3 years and sign the Coach Code of Behaviour agreement.
+To apply for re-accreditation you will need to provide evidence of continuous improvement activity in the previous 3 years and re-confirm your agreement to the Coach Code of Behaviour.

 Please note you can enrol in the MSA Online Club Coach Course as PD to refresh your knowledge and update your skills click on the Professional Development tab